AlshammariA/FlakeFlagger/README.md

 ## Step 2: Flakiness Prediction
 We used the machine learning concepts to learn and predict flaky tests.
-This part is a classification problem.
-This part is well explained with a readme file in the `flakiness-predicter` directory.
+This part is a classification problem and it is well explained with a readme file in the `flakiness-predicter` directory.